ProjetsPL/treehouse-theme/collections/_posts/us/brick-wall-14-amazing-designs-that-will-delight-you.md

 {% faqItem %}
 {% faqQuestion %}
-How to make brick design on wall?
+How to make brick design on a wall?
 {% endfaqQuestion %}

 {% faqAnswer %}